freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 |New Yorker Tweet|

-Target Potential Whistleblowers with Advertising
+Target potential whistleblowers with advertising
 ------------------------------------------------

 Facebook and Twitter also allow for targeted advertising to users in specific